youngsu-Kim/access_cas_tutorial/tutorial.md

 ## SDSC Expanse

 Expanse on San Diego Supercomputing Center (SDSC) provides a Linux shell to which one can SSH.
 One does *not* have the admin privilege on Expanse.
 We can `load` the Anaconda environment to install SageMath.
-However, Singularity containers provide a quick and easy way of running the software.
+However, Singularity containers provide a quick and easy way of running SageMath, Macaulay2, and many other programs.
 For JupyterLab, we will use Expanses' `Galyleo` environment.

 ### SageMath and Macaulay2 on SDSC Expanse

 With singularity, we can treat SageMath and Macaulay2 simultaneously.
-This approach also works for Purdue Anvil where `singularitypro` is replaced by `singularity`, and one need not load the module.
+This approach also works for Purdue Anvil where the `singularitypro` module is loaded as default.

 Singularity uses a container file, which is similar to a Docker container.
 One can create and load Docker containers in Singularity, but the conversion takes time and often produces several warnings.
 Building a Singularity container from its definition file is a more streamlined approach.